-Our meetings are open to the public.
+Our meetings are always open to the public.
 Anyone who supports the work of the Coalition is welcome to join us!
 Feel free to let us know you’re coming, but you don’t have to.

 - Our space is wheel-chair accessible; please e-mail us in advance if you need us to open the wheelchair-accessible entrance.